TheJacksonLaboratory/wn2vec/docs/index.rst

 Running the WN2Vec pipeline
 ---------------------------

 To reproduce the results in the manuscript, the following steps should be performed.
+Additionally, a detailed start to finish :ref:`tutorial` is provided with a relatively small input dataset.

 Installation
 ^^^^^^^^^^^^